bootnecklad/Titan-Specifications/Specifications.md

 	.DATA <label> 0xZZ 0xZZ ...
 0xZZ

 Byte will put the defined byte into memory at that location, any referance to the label in the rest of the program will return the address which the byte is stored.
-Word defines the label as the address, this is used to map labels to addresses, ie dealing with serial ports etc. Again, any referance to the label in the rest of the program will return the address of the first byte.
+Word defines the label as the address, this is used to map labels to addresses, ie dealing with serial ports etc. This time, any referance to the label in the rest of the program will return the value of the word. ie .WORD hurr 0xFE5A.
+Would return 0xFE5A in JMP hurr
 Data will dump the list of data in order into memory, the label will return the address of the first item of the list of data.

 Titan byte is 8bits, Titan word is 16bits.